 Masala Preparation

-In a blender or food processor, combine onions, tomato, garlic, ginger, and chillies and blend them into a paste/puree.
+In a blender or food processor, combine the onions, tomatoes, garlic, ginger, and chillies, and blend them into a paste/puree.
 Heat oil in a pan and add cumin seeds.
 Sauté until they turn aromatic.
 Add the above-prepared paste and cook over medium heat for about 10 minutes, stirring occasionally, until the raw smell disappears.

 Note - I used homemade pre-made masala paste in this recipe, so I skipped the masala preparation and directly added 3–4 tablespoons of this curry paste after sautéing the cumin seeds.

 Add all the spices and cook for 2–3 minutes, stirring continuously until well combined and aromatic.
 Stir in the fried mushrooms and sauté for 1–2 minutes.
-Then, add the green peas and cook on low heat for another 2–3 minutes.
+Then, add the green peas and cook for another 2–3 minutes.

 Add water depending on the desired consistency.
 Mix well to combine all the flavors.
 Cover the pan with a lid and cook on low heat for 7-10 minutes, allowing the mushrooms and peas to soften and absorb the masala flavors.
 Stir occasionally.

-Garnish with chopped coriander and serve warm curried mushrooms and peas.
+Garnish with chopped coriander and serve warm curried mushrooms with peas.

 Serving Ideas

-- Serve hot with roti, naan, paratha, or poori for a comforting and wholesome Indian meal.
+- Serve hot with roti, naan, stuffed paneer aloo paratha, or poori for a comforting and wholesome Indian meal.

-- Pair it with cumin rice or plain steamed rice to soak the flavorful curry.
+- Pair it with cumin rice or plain steamed rice to soak up the flavorful curry.

-- A cooling cucumber, mixed veg, or boondi raita balances the spices beautifully.
+- A cooling cucumber raita, mixed veg raita, or boondi raita balances the spices beautifully.

 - A spoonful of green coriander mint, tangy tomato-onion, or chili chutney enhances the flavors.